bglusman/Outlaw/README.md

         cylon"

-*Integrate Rails Best Practices gem, Reek gem, and perhaps others, so that individual issue detections they provide can be added as laws in the outlawed file while ignoring/not running other detection routines.
+*Integrate Rails Best Practices gem, Reek gem, and perhaps others, so that individual issue detections they provide can be added as rules in the outlawed file while ignoring/not running other detection routines.

-*Automate optional integration with rake task and/or githooks for enforcement/notification of laws in a project.
+*Automate optional integration with rake task and/or githooks for enforcement/notification of rules in a project.

-*Specify classes of laws, such as log, warn and prevent for differing behavior regarding violations at runtime.
+*Specify classes of rules, such as log, warn and prevent for differing behavior regarding violations at runtime.